 Minor, Rangers edge Brewers 1-0

-MILWAUKEE (AP) — Texas left-hander Mike Minor was ready for Christian Yelich.
-For all the Milwaukee Brewers, really.

-Minor struck out 11 in eight innings, and the Rangers beat Jordan Lyles and the Brewers 1-0 on Sunday to avoid a three-game series sweep.
+MILWAUKEE (AP) – Mike Minor struck out 11 in eight innings, and the Texas Rangers beat Jordan Lyles and the Milwaukee Brewers 1-0 on Sunday to avoid a series sweep.

 Isiah Kiner-Falefa‘s sacrifice fly off Lyles in the seventh accounted for the game’s only run.
 The fly ball to right drove in Willie Calhoun, who reached on a leadoff walk and advanced to third on Rougned Odor‘s double.